natewatson999/node-virustotal/README.md

 })
 ```

+## makeEmailConnection
+This returns an EmailConnection object.
+Unlike the other APIs, which all use REST services, this uses Virustotal's email service.
+It's also event-driven rather than callback-driven.
+This is because of dependencies.

 ## Security And Legal Notes
 The Virustotal API supports both HTTP and HTTPS.
 This API only uses HTTPS.